 In an attempt to respond to the challenge of creativity, I attempted to create a mash-up of my own this week, using Jonathan Lethem’s essay on copyright and literature to form the basis of the project.
 Published by Harper’s Magazine in February of 2007, ‘The Ecstasy of Influence’ concerns the nature of cultural borrowing among artists, specifically novelists.
 Nearly every word of the essay is appropriated from another source and cobbled together to form a cohesive whole.
 Lethem has a lengthy afterward in which he explains where each appropriation came from.

 But this is more than a stunt.
 It’s a passionate salvo in the copyright wars, a crowd of voices coralled together by Lethem to say, basically: without borrowing, stealing, cribbing, remixing, mashing-up, collaging and compiling — without influences great and small, in other words — there is no creating.
 No hip hop, sure, but also no blues, no Shakespeare, no Martin Luther King’s ‘I Have a Dream.’
-Everything ‘created’ comes from something else; none of it i
+Everything ‘created’ comes from something else; none of it is new at all.

 Yet creating a mash-up of this article with my own thoughts was much more difficult than I had imagined.
 For one, I am a bit unfamiliar as to how a mash-up really would work in this sort of scenario, so rather than an integrated piece, my response tends to be an annotation of Lethem’s article with thoughts of my own.
 While I believe I raise some worthwhile points, overall I think the mash-up fails to be its own sort of creation.